algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Technical-Specifications/technical-Specification.md

 ## d.
 Function 4 : Import the new language

-Inside the file bind .py we import the new language
+Inside the bind.py file we import the new language.

 ```python
 import lang.fsharp